In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 4. Dimensions

 Give your glass manufacturer exact dimensions and shapes.
-Imprecise measurements mean you’ll get custom fabricated glass that won’t work with your project.
-The manufacturer works with the information they are given.
-Good information means good results.
+Imprecise measurements mean you’ll get a custom-fabricated glass that won’t work with your project.
+The manufacturer works with the information you give them, and good information means good results.

 5. Cutout/Hole Information for Hardware Requirements

 Do you need hardware for your glass project?
-Glass companies need to know this upfront, especially if you’re looking for an accurate quote.
+Glass companies need to know this upfront, especially if you want an accurate quote.

-This information needs to be known ahead of time when working with tempered glass, as fabrication needs to happen well before a pane is heat treated.
+This information must be known when working with tempered glass, as fabrication must happen well before a pane is heat-treated.

 Sometimes, custom glass sheets need holes or notches cut in to accommodate the hardware.
 These elements impact the glass manufacturing process.
-Knowing hardware requirements is especially important if specialized cuts are needed.
+Knowing hardware requirements is especially important if specialized cuts are required.

 6. Packaging